silbermm/silbernagel.dev/priv/posts/2023/01-08-distributed-sqlite-with-elixir.md

 $ flyctl secrets set REPLICA_URL=...
 LITESTREAM_ACCESS_KEY_ID=...
 LITESTREAM_SECRET_ACCESS_KEY=...
 ```

-Finally, we need to update how we start our app so that it's a sub-process of litestream.
+Finally, update the starting script so that the elixir release is a sub-process of litestream.
 The easiest way I've found to do this is to create a run script called `run.sh` with the following content:
 ```
 #!/bin/bash
 set -e

 # Restore the database if it does not already exist.
-if [ -f /data/distributed_sql.db ]; then
+if [ -f /app/distributed_sql.db ]; then
-  echo "Database already exists, skipping restore" else echo "No database found, restoring from replica if exists" litestream restore -v -if-replica-exists -o /data/distributed_sql.db "${REPLICA_URL}" fi
+  echo "Database already exists, skipping restore" else echo "No database found, restoring from replica if exists" litestream restore -v -if-replica-exists -o /app/distributed_sql.db "${REPLICA_URL}" fi

 # Run migrations